Skip to main content

 • Ctrl-C does not cancel the build; it continues server-side and still publishes on success.

 Builds are free, run one at a time per workspace, and time out after 45 minutes.
-The built image is capped at 8 GB decimal like any template image, and practically tops out around 4 GB today; if you need more, contact support.
-Everything the build fetches — the FROM base image, anything RUN downloads — must be publicly reachable; there is no build-secret or private-registry-credential support yet.
+The built image is capped at 8 GB decimal, like any template image; if you need more, contact support.
+Everything the build fetches, including the FROM base image and anything RUN downloads, must be publicly reachable; there is no build-secret or private-registry-credential support yet.
 A template published this way has an image_digest but no image_ref, because there is no public registry reference.
 To script the same flow without the CLI, see the raw contract in Templates → build an image in the cloud.

 Import a public registry image